tungstenfabric/docs/tungsten-fabric-installation-and-upgrade-guide/deploying-contrail-using-juju-charms-kubernetes.rst

    .. note::

-      You must use the same docker version for Contrail and Kubernetes.
+      You must use the same docker version for TF and Kubernetes.

    For more details, refer to `Juju Application Configuration <https://old-docs.jujucharms.com/2.4/en/charms-config>`__.